SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 ### Generator
 Generators consume fuel to produce electricity.

-* Initial Installation Cost
+* Initial Raw Cost
     * Size generator capacity based on estimated peak demand.
 Estimate the amount of loss-adjusted consumption that is happening during peak hours.
 Divide the loss-adjusted consumption by the number of peak hours per year to estimate peak demand.
-    * Select the largest generator capacity that will satisfy the estimated peak demand.
+    * Find the two generators that are closest to the desired capacity.
-    * Estimate the number of those generators that will satisfy the estimated peak demand.
+    * Compute the raw cost per unit capacity for each of the two selected generators.
-    * Estimate the installation cost by multiplying the installation cost of the selected generator by the number of generators.
+    * Interpolate the raw cost per unit capacity relative to the desired capacity.
-* Recurring Maintenance Cost
+    * Multiply the raw cost per unit capacity by the desired capacity.
-    * Multiply the maintenance cost per year of the selected generator by the number of generators.
+* Initial Installation Cost is proportional to the Raw Cost.
-* Recurring Replacement Cost
+* Recurring Maintenance Cost is proportional to the Raw Cost.
-    * Divide the installation cost by the lifetime of the selected generator.
+* Recurring Replacement Cost is the Initial Cost divided by lifetime.

 #### Diesel Mini Grid Generator
 {diesel_mini_grid_generator_table}